kdabir/gstorm/README.md

 #### What good a Single Table ORM would do?

 - Creates Tables for you
-- Allows you to persist objects without worrying about CRUD SQL statements (so cliche !!)
+- Allows you to persist objects without worrying about CRUD SQL statements
 - Very light layer, no jar baggage
 - Can still fire complex SQL queries that would have been difficult in NoSQL or plain collection backed DBs
 - Typically this would be useful in scripts, Not in multi-layered web applications or any complex scenario